This article was updated on 5 June 2020.

-Next, you and your sponsor will have to attend an interview with the immigration department.
-Then, it is a matter of waiting for the officials to verify your documents and grant you a PR.
-You could check the status of your application HERE.
+Next, your sponsor and you will have to attend an interview with the immigration department.
+Then it is a matter of waiting for the officials to verify your documents and grant you a PR status.
+You can also check the status of your application at the official JPN website.

-In our next article, we share some insider tips from PR agents on how to increase your approval chances.
+In our next article, we share some insider tips from PR agents on how to increase your approval chances on immigrating to Malaysia.
 If you wish to make Malaysia your second home, read on!